MAziz-0/Legal_site/README.md

         1. As a First Time Visitor, I want to be pulled in by the presentation of the website.
         2. As a First Time Visitor, I want to use the website as intended for it to function.
-        3. As a First Time Visitor, I want to be able to register and manipulate my data.
+        3. As a First Time Visitor, I want to register and manipulate my data.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see that my question are visible on the message board and I can get the information I need.
+        1. As a Returning Visitor, I want to see that my questions are visible on the message board and get the information I need.
-        2. As a Returning Visitor, I want to be able to Edit/Update or even delete the queries I have posted.
+        2. As a Returning Visitor, I want to edit/update or even delete the queries I have posted.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if I can log into my account without issue.
         2. As a Frequent User, I want to check to see if there are any new featurettes in the Article cards
-        3. As a Frequent User, I want always to be able to navigate the website and find things where they are supposed to be.
+        3. As a Frequent User, I want to navigate the website and find things where they are supposed to be.

 -   ### Design
     -   #### Colour Scheme
-        The two main colours represent the firms company branding.
+        The two main colours represent the firm's company branding.
     -   #### Typography
         -   The Segoe UI font is the main font used throughout the whole website.
-Segoe is standardised and used to achieve a professional and easy to read website, it is both attractive and appropriate.
+Segoe is standardised and used to achieve readability and professionalism; it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is vital.
-The background hero images on the splash screen and About sections are designed to create familiarity with staff and putting a face behind the brand. .
+The background hero images on the home pag and the About sections are designed to create familiarity with the staff and putting a face behind the brand.

 *   ### Wireframes